nelsonjchen/blindnotdumb/content/thoughts_on_keyboards.md

 liking them.

-Thus far it's definitely a big improvement over the current squashed and squishy laptop like keyboard, but my gold standard for keyboards is the [Razor Black Widow Ultimate](http://www.razerzone.com/store/razer-blackwidow-ultimate) - I use one at work with my
+Thus far it's definitely a big improvement over the current squashed and squishy laptop like keyboard, but my gold standard for keyboards is the [Razer Black Widow Ultimate](http://www.razerzone.com/store/razer-blackwidow-ultimate) - I use one at work with my
 Linux desktop PC and it feels glorious to type on.
 Beautiful mechanical keys with very distinct tactile feedback and a satisfying
 (if perhaps somewhat loud for your officemates :) click.